nicfv/npm/src/README.md

 ## Bugs and Requests

 Is there a way we can make any of these packages better?
 Please report all bugs, issues, and new feature requests to the [issues](https://github.com/nicfv/npm/issues) page in the [official repository](https://github.com/nicfv/npm).
-For critical security issues, please send an email to <npm@nicfv.com>.
+For critical security issues that need immediate attention, please send an email to <npm@nicfv.com>.

 ## Contribute